aptabase/aptabase-react-native/README.md

 trackEvent("connect_click"); // An event with no properties trackEvent("play_music", { name: "Here comes the sun" }); // An event with a custom property
 ```

+**Note for Expo apps:** Events sent during development while running on Expo Go will not have the `App Version` property because native modules are not available in Expo Go.
+However, when you build your app and run it on a real device, the `App Version` property will be available.
+Alternative, you can also set the `appVersion` during the `init` call so that it's available during development as well.

 A few important notes: